plentymarkets/terra-components/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

+# Deprecated

+####This repository is deprecated.
+It will not be maintained anymore.

+---

 # Components for plentymarkets plugins

 These are the official plugin components developed by plentymarkets.
 This repository provides components to build plugins for the [plentymarkets](https://www.plentymarkets.eu/tour/) ERP.